-- 1. Improve our "Overall Performance" data on the TK-5 Well-Being Screener so that 96% or above of the school "masters" this in both Q1 and Q3. - 2.
-Improve and streamline our emergency drill protocols.
+- 1. Improve our "Overall Performance" data on the TK-5 Well-Being Screener so that 96% or above of the school "masters" this by Q3 of 2023-2024 and maintains a similarly high level of wellness based on climate surveys for the 2024-2025 school year. - 2.
+Complete the process of improving and streamlining our emergency drill protocols and master our new emergency drill approach in the 2024-2025 school year.

-Assessment of current status of school crime, safety and climate
+Assessment of current status of school crime, safety and climate See below

-- 1. Our school's "Overall Performance" mastery percentage on the SEL Well-Being Screener in Q1 of 2023 was 91%.
-Our goal is to raise this to 96% mastery by Q3 of the 2023-2024 school year.
-The SEL Well-Being Screener is a good snapshot of our school climate. - 2.
+- 1. Our school's "Overall Performance" mastery percentage on the SEL Well-Being Screener in Q3 of 2022-2023 was 91%.
+Our goal was to raise this to 96% mastery by Q3 of the 2023-2024 school year, and then to maintain a similarly high level of wellness based on climate surveys for the 2024-2025 school year.
+The SEL Well-Being Screener has been a good snapshot of our school climate thus far.
+Next year we hope to have an effective climate survey in place, as well. - 2.
 Our goal is to improve our emergency drill protocols with the help of ICS4Schools and input from law enforcement.
+We met with ICS4Schools several times this year, as well as meeting with law enforcement.
+ICS4Schools was able to observe two drills we ran.
+We completed training on our new approach, but have a goal to master this new approach.
+We will implement additional training and practice as this was brand new to our staff and it is not yet totally embodied in them.
+All staff members have an "emergency job" assigned to them.
+Our goal is to ensure practices in the 2024-2025 school year fall on each day of the week since certain staff members only work on certain days of the week.